kjx98/embark/site/source/docs/migrating_from_3.x.md

     - This makes it easier to connect to external nodes or change the local node configurations
 4. The blockchain config is now the **only** source of accounts
     - In Embark 4, there were `account` arrays in both the contract and blockchain configs
-    - In Embark 5, only the blockchain `accounts` remain
+    - In Embark 5, there is only a blockchain `accounts` array
     - The accounts there will be used for contract deployment, node creation **and** in the Dapp
         - Before you could see the accounts in your Dapp, but couldn't use them
         - Now, you can fund them, use them and debug with them
         - This is thanks to our new proxy
-            - All you have to do is set `$EMBARK` as the `dappConnection` in contract config to connect to Embark's proxy in your Dapp
+            - All you have to do is set `$EMBARK` as the `dappConnection` in contracts config to connect to Embark's proxy in your Dapp

 Here is an example of how simple your blockchain config can look now: